phac-nml/neptune/README.md

 	$ neptune --inclusion /path/to/inclusion/ --exclusion /path/to/exclusion/
 		--output /path/to/output/

-Please refer to the documentation for more details.
+Please refer to the [manual](documentation/manual/Manual.pdf) for more details.

 ## Contact ##
 -------------